Our Programs

 Besides developing a lifelong ability to communicate with more people, children may derive other benefits from early language instruction, including improved overall school performance and superior problem-solving skills.

-Parlex Vous Francais?
-Or Uted Habla Espanol?
+Parlez-Vous Francais?
+Or Usted Habla Espanol?
 Program

 Will a Second or Third Language Interfere With My Child’s English Speaking Ability?